 To get here catch bus number 14 to Stanley Fort from outside Exit A of Sai Wan Ho MTR Station.
 Alight at Tai Tam Reservoir (North) bus stop.
 It’s the bus stop right before the Tai Tam Reservoir Dam.
 Once you’re on Tai Tam Road, be careful of the traffic because there is no sidewalk.
 The trick is to walk on the opposite lane from the flowing traffic.

-From the bus stop walk back, away from the dam, till you see the entrance to Tai Tam Country Park.
-This is your starting point.
+From the bus stop walk back, away from the dam, till you reach the entrance to Tai Tam Country Park.
+This is the starting point.

 The entrance to Boa Vista is the same as that to the Tai Tam Mound Waterfall.